Yehuda Poliker: Music career

 In 2001, Poliker released the album Eih Korim Laahava Sheli?
-The title song won Song of the Year at the 2002 Golden Feather Awards, administered by ACUM, an Israeli society of composers, authors, and publishers.
+The title song won Song of the Year at the 2002 ACUM Golden Feather Awards.
 In 2003, he released his first compilation album, Hameitav, which included songs by both Benzene and his solo repertoire, as well as new tracks.
 In 2007, he released Hummus Sapiens in collaboration with Greek poet Manolis Rasoulis.

 In 2010, Poliker began his Shirim Shehilkhanti Le'aherim tour.
 It featured his first songs for other singers, such as Yossi Banai, Riki Gal, and Arik Einstein.
 Also in 2010, he released Ahava Al Tnai.
 The first single, "Shlosha Yamim", reached the top of the Israeli charts.
 In 2011, he released Kol Davar Mazkir Li, which, like Einaim Sheli, consisted of well-known Greek songs translated into Hebrew.
 He sang the title track in Greek with Haris Alexiou and also recorded a Hebrew version.
 Two weeks after its release, the album was certified Gold.

 In 2012, Poliker released Jacko and Yehuda Poliker, which contained rare recordings of his parents singing Thessaloniki Jewish songs in Greek and Ladino before World War II.
 In early 2014, he issued Muzeon Ha Halomot, which featured the guitar and the bouzouki.
 The album was certified Gold and was soon followed by a tour.

+During a 2015 tour marking 40 years since the release of his 1985 debut album, Einayim Sheli, Poliker staged a performance at the Thessaloniki Concert Hall in Saloniki, Greece.
+It was the artist's first visit to the city from which his parents had been rounded up and deported to the Auschwitz concentration camp.